pfrev/techlabsms-project-PredictivePollution/README.md

 |   └── ESC-50-master                    -> used dataset
 ```

-This project was created as part of
-Contributors include:
+This project was created as part of a group project in the TechLabs DigitalShaper Program in 2019.
+TechLabs has made it their mission to educate students in the art of coding for free.
+They won the Google.org Impact Challenge Germany in 2018, you can find out more at https://www.techlabs.org/.